QuineDot/rust-learning/src/dyn-safety.md

 [I'll just link to the reference.](https://doc.rust-lang.org/reference/items/traits.html#object-safety) You should go read that first.

+Note that as of this writing, the reference hasn't been updated to document that you can opt to make associated types and <abbr title="generic associated types">GATs</abbr>
+unavailable to trait objects by adding a `where Self: Sized` bound.
+For now I'll refer to this as opting the GAT (or associated type) out of being "`dyn`-usable".

 What may not be immediately apparent is *why* these limitations exists.
 The rest of this page explores some of the reasons.